sevkioruc/docs/docs/example use cases/project-management.md

 # Project Management App

-This example shows how to model simple project management system with Permify's DSL, Permify Schema.
+This example shows how to model simple project management app with Permify's DSL, Permify Schema.

 -------